Interview Query

 The GROUP BY clause enables us to compute aggregate values alongside discrete data by collapsing the distinct rows of our database into summary rows that share a particular characteristic.

-If you were to attempt to formulate a query selecting a number of rows with a WHERE clause, and then display an aggregate value alongside, you would find that the query would return an error.
-This is because SQL is not able to display, in a single table, the results of our WHERE query as a list of values conjoined with the aggregate value you are looking for.
+If you were to attempt to formulate a query by selecting a number of rows with a WHERE clause and then displaying an aggregate value alongside it, you would find that the query would return an error.
+This is because SQL cannot display, in a single table, the results of our WHERE query as a list of values conjoined with the aggregate value you are looking for.

 2. What are the most common aggregate functions in SQL?
 What do they do?

-An aggregate function performs a calculation on a set of values and returns a single value summarizing the set.
+An aggregate function calculates a set of values and returns a single value summarizing the set.
 The three most common aggregate functions in SQL are: COUNT, SUM, and AVG.

 • COUNT - Returns the number of items of a group.